 How Does It Work?: Policies and Procedures

 No. Human Resources will determine eligibility for FML protection.
-Once the PA, Leave of Absence Request form and any other supporting documentation is received from your office, Human Resources will then determine eligibility and mail the initial eligibility letter to the employee.
+Once the Leave of Absence Request form and any other supporting documentation is received from your office, Human Resources will then determine eligibility and mail the initial eligibility letter to the employee.
 This initial letter may include additional required documentation to support the request for FML protection.

 No. If the employee is eligible and approved for FML, they must be allowed to take the leave.